-Together the expansive lawns, lakes, groves, and woodlands of these connected parks make up a tranquil, 121-acre heart of the city.
-From December through mid-February, and in March during the annual WOMAD Festival, Pukekura Park comes to life at night with the stunning summer Festival of Lights.
-Special lighting effects transform the gardens and giant trees into a children's (and big children's) delight.
-Pukekura has water running throughout; hire a rowboat (from near the lakeside café) and explore the small islands and nooks and crannies of the main lake.
+Together the expansive lawns, lakes, groves, and woodlands of these connected parks make up a tranquil, 128-acre urban oasis.
+From mid-December through January during the Festival of Lights, and again in March during the WOMAD Festival, Pukekura Park is beautifully illuminated at night.
+Special lighting effects transform the gardens and giant trees into a visual delight.
+At any time of year, visitors can hire a rowboat (from near the lakeside café) and explore the small islands and nooks and crannies of the main lake.
 The park also has a fernery—caverns carved out of the hillside that connect through fern-cloaked tunnels—and botanical display houses.

 On Brooklands Road, Brooklands Park was once a great estate, laid out in 1843 around the house of Captain Henry King, New Plymouth's first magistrate.
 Today, Brooklands is best known for its amazing variety of trees.
 Mostly planted in the second half of the 19th century, they include giant copper beeches, pines, walnuts, and